 As Holly laid eyes on a golden pyramid, Peter took turns dancing with Eun, Kora, and a host of others.
 For the first time in his tumultuous life, he was cutting loose: popping, locking, and b-boying with complete abandon.
 Students took notice; a loose circle formed around him, and DJ Wreckage began working her turntables like a woman possessed.

 Peter picked up the pace, wind-milling his legs and twisting his body into eye-catching air flares.
 A spontaneous cheer arose from the students.
 Blake and his goons were nodding to the beat, trying to look casual as Peter stole the show.
 They looked like insecure kids marooned at a house party—too afraid to dance, but still wanting to be included in the mix.
 Typically, Peter would have gloated or said something snide, but he was utterly focused on having the time of his life.

-Prior to the dance, just for the fuck of it, the three teen-heroes had taken a dose of double O negative.
-Eun could see the shifting patterns and fractalized equations cavorting around Peter.
+Prior to the dance, the three teen-heroes had taken a dose of double O negative, so Eun saw shifting patterns and fractalized equations cavorting around Peter.
 Her cross-dimensional perception rendered his limbs into whirling beams of light; they left sparkling contrails hanging in the air as he contorted and flipped.
 Tiny, luminescent swoops followed his lips as his smile widened to epic proportions.

 DJ Wreckage jumped off her podium and started breakdancing with Peter.
 Toprock and downrock flowed through her body.
 Power moves propelled her high into the air, eliciting a chorus of whoas and damns.
 The lines of psychedelic possibility surrounding Peter turned luminous gold, while technicolor skeins formed around Wreckage.
 Their mutual elation merged and clashed, painting a glittering portrait of hope and capacity.

 They’re editing reality, Eun realized in a sudden burst of wonderment.
 They’re being edited…but they’re also editing existence as we know it.
 They’re…they’re…

 Her thoughts fell away.
-Deep down, Eun knew that some things were best left wordless.
+Deep down, she knew that some things were best left wordless.